filipe-oliveiraa/aws-job-monitoring-automation/README.md

 # Automated Job Monitoring – Cross-Account AWS Observability

+## About This Repository
+**This solution was solely developed by me (Filipe Amaro Oliveira) in a proactive manner when faced with the challenges described.**

+This repository serves as a **portfolio showcase** for a real-world DevOps and cloud automation solution developed as part of my work.
+Source code is not publicly available due to client confidentiality, but this page summarizes the architecture, purpose, and value of the system.

+---

 ## The Problem

 Before this solution was implemented, support and analytics teams faced multiple challenges in monitoring scheduled AWS data jobs: